Licensed 50 years – what next?

 Imagine the future, where within seconds even before you notice that your transceiver is malfunctioning, you will receive a message and can chat with an AI assistant.

-It can even be that licenses will be introduced, forcing you to pay fees to keep equipment “activated”.
-A growing number of vendors charge yearly “license” fees in the tune of 20-25% of the sales price (which is usually steep).
+If we look at appliances, we see a vendors charging yearly “license” fees in the tune of 20-25% of the sales price (which is usually already steep).
 Without a license, nothing works.
 “Not activated”.
-For me a bad dream.
+A bad dream?
+Or?

 Back to operators versus amateurs

 It is often forgotten that we have access to a lot of spectrum because is was justified by the fact that radio amateurs contributed to technological development.
-For many, like myself, ham radio provided solid knowledge and hands on experience which I later applied professionally, like consultancy and product management/development.
+For many, like myself, ham radio provided solid knowledge and hands on experience which I later applied professionally.

 Operators with commercial equipment will no longer provide justification for spectrum allocations and on the long run, spectrum will be lost.
-The best case scenario is that some breadcrumbs remain, which have little practical use.
+The best case scenario is that some breadcrumbs remain, like spectrum with little practical use for commercial applications.

 As long as I can remember, I always have been curious and wanted to know how things work.
 I must have had a guardian angel because some of my early experiments could have been fatal.
 Like trying a Lego light brick with 220V around 1960 when I was 4 of 5 years old.
 There was a paper in the box with instructions how to connect things to a 4.5 V battery.

-Lacking a battery, I reasoned that some lamps in our home were connected to the mains outlets, so why not connect my newly acquired light brick to the outlet.
-It worked, but only once and I was very disappointed.
+Lacking a battery, I reasoned that because lights in our home were connected to the mains outlets, I could try to connect my newly acquired light brick to the outlet.
+It worked, but only once with a bright flash and a bang.
+I was very disappointed.
 I told my mother what happened.
 Her face was rather pale.

 Imagine, no differential breakers at the time.

-Not only did it lead to lots of experience with technical things, you also gained knowledge about underlying principles.
+One accumulated lots of experience with technical things and also gained knowledge about underlying principles.
 The success factor was a very important driving force.
-All the learning experiences were also very satisfying and also helped to accept unexpected outcomes.
+Most learning experiences were very satisfying and helped to accept unexpected outcomes.

 The bricked brick (h.i.) was an important lesson which will not be forgotten.
 The same goes for many experiments, either good or bad.